msgoat/cnj-common-rest-jee/README.md

 ## Tracing inbound and outbound requests

-Tracing of inbound and outbound requests is enabled by default.
-To disable tracing, simply set configuration key `cloudtrain.common.rest.trace.enabled` to __false__.
+Tracing of inbound and outbound requests is disabled by default.
+To enable tracing, simply set configuration key `cloudtrain.common.rest.trace.enabled` to __true__.

 All traces are logged using logger `cloudtrain.common.rest.trace`, which is expected to be set to logging level __INFO__.

 ## Release information

-Latest version is: `1.0.0`.
+Latest version is: `1.1.0`.

 A changelog can be found in [changelog.md](changelog.md).